Araq/blog/nimony.md

   # can assume result != nil here as we are in the .raises context:
   result.field = payload
 ```

+In other words, general pointer checking is done with `nil` / `not nil annotations` plus static analysis that enforces you got it right.
+But for `new` its return type is polymorphic:

+- In a `.raises` routine we already have a channel for OOM propagation so the return type is `ref T not nil`.
+- In a routine that has no `.raises` annotation the return type is `nilable ref T` so you are forced to check for nil before you can deref the pointer.

 This design to handle OOM does not depend on exceptions but can be used in combination with them.
 Experience
 with it will tell us whether it holds up well for realistic systems or not.